What is the Humanitarian Fund?

 ANMs completed a pre- and post-course assessment, which demonstrated their significant skills and knowledge improvement by the end of the week.

 The remote coastal communities in southwest Madagascar are among the poorest, most under-served parts of the country.
-The neonatal mortality rate here is 17/1000 live births; 12% is due to birth asphyxia.
-These neonatal deaths account for 40% of under-5 mortality.
-Ending preventable deaths of newborns and children under 5 by 2030 is a key target of the Sustainable Development Goals.
+The neonatal mortality rate here is 17/1000 live births; 12 per cent is due to birth asphyxia.
+These neonatal deaths account for 40% of under-five mortality.
+Ending preventable deaths of new-borns and children under five by 2030 is a key target of the Sustainable Development Goals.

 Health care in this area is provided by small governmental primary healthcare centres staffed by one nurse or midwife, with few diagnostic and treatment options.

 Helping Babies Breathe (HBB) is a training programme that provides health workers with the skills to resuscitate babies who do not breathe at birth.
 It has been designed by the American Academy of Paediatrics specifically for use in low-resource settings.
-Approximately one in ten newborns needs a simple but lifesaving intervention at birth, such as stimulation and ventilation.
+Approximately one in 10 new-borns needs a simple but lifesaving intervention at birth, such as stimulation and ventilation.

 Ten months later, in 2017, we returned to assess health workers’ knowledge and competency in practical skills, provide refresher training, and train the new health workers in the area.